Working with logs

-Note: You must be an administrator to enable or disable this logger.Recommendation: Enabling this logger will be an overhead to the system.
-BMC recommends that you enable the logs when you require to capture logs against specific use cases or scenarios, and then disable it as soon as you are done.
+Best practice: Since enabling this logger will be an overhead to the system, we recommend that you enable the logs when you require to capture logs against specific use cases or scenarios and then disable it as soon as you are done.

 Limitation: Currently JPA calls are not captured in this log.

-To generate logs for the integration with BMC Digital Workplace requests
+To generate logs for the integration with BMC Helix Digital Workplace requests

 If you get an error, you can check the arjavaplugin.log, which is the standard AR java plug-in log.
 Otherwise, you can also generate a log file to check the details if you get an error.
 To generate a log file for the BMC Helix Digital Workplace request integration, include the following code in the file \ARSystem\pluginsvr\log4j2_pluginsvr.xml and restart plugin: